AKST/tokenify/README.md

-# Tokenify, _a LR tokenizer_
+# Tokenify, _a Lexer_

-This is a small lexer library, here's a smal snippet of usage
+This is a small lexer library, here's a small snippet of usage

 ```haskell
 module MyModule where